How to Support Visual Learners in Online School

 • Reading may require intense concentration

 Remember that visual learners best understand and retain material when they can see it.
-So, putting verbal information into some sort of visual context will greatly help visual learners.
-Here are some ideas and tips for teaching visual learners.
+So, putting verbal information into some sort of visual context can greatly help visual learners fully digest what they hear in class.
+Here are some ideas and tips for how to support visual learners.

 Study Tips for Visual Learners

-Helping students to understand their preferred learning preference can aid them in knowing how best to study.
-Here are some study tips for visual learners.
+Helping students understand their learning preferences can improve their study habits.
+Here are some study tips for visual learners:

-• Outline the necessary steps to completing a project or meeting a goal.
+• Outline the necessary steps to completing a project or meeting a goal somewhere the student can easily see it

 E-guide for Connections Academy with a green background and a graphic of a laptop with the purple eGuide.